ASIJ-Mustangs/sinbad/tutorials/java/welcome03-objs.md

 * lat (double)
 * lng (double)

+Add the following constructor to the class and assign the parameters to the instance variables:

+* `public WeatherStation(String n, String i, String s, double la, double ln)`

-Also, provide the following methods for the class:
+Also, provide the following methods for the class (remember to make them public):

 * `getId` (returns the `id`)
 * `getName` (returns the `name`)